 Curtis leads Blockchain Association’s communication efforts, establishing the association as the collective voice of the blockchain and cryptocurrency industry.
 Prior to joining the association, Curtis managed strategic communications for the Consumer Technology Association and CES.
 Curtis earned his B.S. from the University of Mary Washington and his MBA from George Mason University.

 Chris manages industry communications for Blockchain Association, elevating the initiatives of its member companies.
 Prior to joining the association, Chris was director of communications and programs for the National Association for Business Economics, the premier professional association for corporate economists.
 Chris earned his B.A. in Political Science from Wake Forest University and his M.S. from George Mason University.

 Taryn oversees branding, creative, and design for the Association.
 She is an experienced creative director, leading the design work for organizations ranging from nonprofits to ecommerce tech companies.
 Taryn earned her BS at University of Miami in Public Relations and Graphic Design and her MS at Pratt Institute in Communications Design with a focus on Digital.

-As Senior Counsel for Blockchain Association, Marisa helps develop and advocate for policy positions on behalf of the crypto industry as well as manages long-term legal projects and strategic litigation.
+As Head of Legal for Blockchain Association, Marisa helps develop and advocate for policy positions on behalf of the crypto industry as well as manages long-term legal projects and strategic litigation.
 Prior to joining the Association, Marisa represented corporate clients in regulatory enforcement actions, internal investigations, and civil litigation matters at Covington & Burling LLP.
 Marisa earned her B.A. from Brandeis University, and her J.D. from Loyola Law School in Los Angeles.